-Remote Supervisor Adapter II SlimLine error LED: This LED is on the I/O board and is visible on the rear of the server.
-When this LED is lit, it indicates that there is a problem with the Remote Supervisor Adapter II SlimLine.
+Remote Supervisor Adapter II SlimLine status LED: When this LED flashes, it indicates that there is activity on the Remote Supervisor Adapter II SlimLine.
+When this LED is lit continuously, it indicates that there is a problem with the Remote Supervisor Adapter II SlimLine.

-IXA RS485 connector: Use this connector to connect to an iSeries server when an Integrated xSeries Adapter (IXA) is installed.
+IXA RS485 connector: Use this connector to connect to an iSeries[TM] server when an Integrated xSeries Adapter (IXA) is installed.
+The cable for this connection comes with the server.